solcer/espLog/README.md

 # ESP Log

-This library gives well looking log output over console which is contains time, file, line information and your messages.
+This library provides well-formatted log output on the console, including timestamps, file and line information, and your messages.

 ## Usage